5 things to do this week in Central Lancashire & Fylde Coast

 Preston

-First up in Preston, it’s the highly anticipated Preston Weekender between Saturday, May 3 and Sunday, May 4.
+First up in Preston, Forget-Me-Knot is on at the Preston Playhouse between Wednesday, January 29 and Saturday, February 1.

-Headlining this year is the world famous DJ Pete Tong and one of the UK's biggest bands of the 90s, Embrace.
+Presented by the Hall Players, Forget Me Knot is a play written by David Tristram which is full of hilarious twists and turns.

-The May Bank Holiday bonanza, which will again take place on the city's historic Flag Market, will also feature the best talent from the region.
+The show follows a man called Robert Zeinfeld who claims he has lost his memory and Detective Inspector Monroe who becomes more confused the deeper he digs.

 Chorley